Boiler Repair Edmonton - The Leading Boiler & Plumbing Services in Edmonton

 • Requires Cylinder: A hot water cylinder takes up space.

-• Slight Inefficiency: The hot water cylinder can lose heat, leading to slight inefficiency.
+• Heat Loss: The hot water cylinder can lose heat, leading to slight inefficiency.

 3. Conventional (Regular) Boilers